Dmytry/cursed_int/README.md

 I think this is likely because of a combination of factors:

-* Undefined overflow is not in fact a blanket license for the compiler to ignore everything having to do integer overflow.
-(The compiler is not allowed to create new overflows)
+* Undefined overflow is not in fact a blanket license for the compiler to ignore everything having to do integer overflow; any new overflows caused by optimizations should still work out to the same end result.
 * There's enough other UB in most loops:
   * Out of bounds array access is UB.
   * Out of bounds pointer arithmetics is also UB.